26 3 2020

 Whilst first-round interviews are often carried out remotely, in our experience, final rounds are typically in-person.
 If the final round is online, you’ll need to work out how to explore the “fit-with-the-culture” aspect of the position on offer, usually facilitated by the physical and social cues of a visit to the office.
 For example, the ‘feel’ you get at reception, and the sense of the broader work environment as you meet more of the team and potential co-workers.

 In the absence of that, see if the company has any online video content that you can access or ask to speak online with other members of the team you might be joining.
 A trawl through a prospective employer’s social media streams might also provide some clues.

-Incidentally, managing your own social media presence has now become even more vital, something we emphasize in our downloadable Resume Guide.
+Incidentally, managing your own social media presence has now become even more vital, something we emphasise in our downloadable CV Guide.

 These are clearly not ordinary times, but as we all adjust and work differently, advancing your career can continue to be a reality, and we are happy to help you find the best route by providing useful information and advice.
 Online or not, we’re here to help you succeed.

 Virtual interviews Candidate’s Guide

 The A to Z of video job interviews.Download now